microsoft/aitour-concept-to-creation-ai-studio/src/demo3_add_your_own_data.md

 In the [setup](./set_up.md) section, you created an Azure AI Search service and connected it to your Azure AI Studio hub.
 Now you will populate your Azure AI Search service with your business data.

-Let's start by adding a new data source to your Azure AI Studio Hub.
+Let's start by adding a new data source to your Azure AI Studio Project.

 1. Download the [Contoso products Catalog](./data/products.csv) csv file, a sample dataset that contains product information.
-1. Go to the Azure AI Studio Hub and click on the **Data** tab.
+1. Go to the Azure AI Studio Project and click on the **Data** tab.
 1. Click on the **+ New data** button to create a new data source.
 1. In the Add your data wizard, expand the drop-down menu to select **Upload files/folders**.
 1. Select the **Upload file** and then the *product.csv* file from your local path.